$t\bar{t}b\bar{b}$ at the LHC: On the size of off-shell effects and prompt $b$-jet identification: Introduction

 \section{Introduction}

 The discovery of the Higgs boson at the Large Hadron Collider (LHC)~\cite{ATLAS:2012yve, CMS:2012qbp} is one of the triumphs of the Standard Model (SM).
 The Higgs boson plays an important role in the SM since it is responsible for the electroweak (EW) symmetry breaking and the origin of the masses of the elementary particles \cite{Glashow:1961tr, Weinberg:1967tq, Salam:1968rm, Higgs:1964pj, Englert:1964et}.
 The properties of the Higgs boson have been widely tested since its discovery.
 Until now, this particle has proven to be consistent with the expectations from the SM.
 The study of the coupling of the Higgs boson to the heaviest of the fundamental particles, the top quark, is crucial to test the SM and look for effects of new physics.
 The top-Yukawa coupling, denoted as $Y_t$, could be probed, for instance, via Higgs boson production in the gluon fusion process, in which the top quark appears in the loop.
 This $gg \to H$ channel is also sensitive to possible beyond the Standard Model (BSM) contributions, since new particles heavier than the top quark can appear in the loop.
 A direct probe of $Y_t$ is provided by the Higgs boson production in association with a top-quark pair, $t\bar{t}H$ production, which was first observed at the LHC in 2018~\cite{ATLAS:2018mme,CMS:2018uxb}.
 Despite it being only 1\% of the total Higgs boson production rate, the top-Higgs coupling is already present at tree level.
-The latest measurements by ATLAS~\cite{ATLAS:2021qou} show a tension with the theoretical predictions.
-Therefore, a better modelling of this process in the various decay channels of the Higgs boson is necessary.
 The Higgs boson predominantly decays into a bottom-quark pair $H\rightarrow b\bar{b}$ with a branching ratio of $\mathcal{BR}=58\%$~\cite{ATLAS:2016neq}.
 Thus, $pp\to t\bar{t}H$ with $H\to b\bar{b}$ can be measured with the best statistical precision.
-The measurement of $pp\to t\bar{t}H(H\to b\bar{b})$ is very challenging due to the so-called combinatorial background from the four $b$ jets in the final state.
+The measurement of $pp\to t\bar{t}H(H\to b\bar{b})$ is very challenging due to the so-called combinatorial background from the four $b$ jets in the final state and first measurements have been reported in Ref.~\cite{ATLAS:2021qou}.
 In addition, the QCD process $pp \rightarrow t\bar{t}b\bar{b}$ has the very same final state and represents an irreducible background to $pp\to t\bar{t}H(H\to b\bar{b})$.
 The understanding of $t\bar{t}b\bar{b}$ with higher precision could help us to better isolate the Higgs boson signal from the background and, thus, improve the measurement of $t\bar{t}H(H\to b\bar{b})$ production.
 Moreover, $t\bar{t}b\bar{b}$ production is also important in some BSM physics studies.
 For instance, ATLAS and CMS experiments conduct searches for $\bar{t}bH^+(H^+\to t\bar{b})$~\cite{ATLAS:2021upq,CMS:2019rlz}, with $t\bar{t}b\bar{b}$ as a background also to this process.
 However, no significant excess above the expected SM background has been found so far for this process.
 Last but not least, $t\bar{t}b\bar{b}$ is interesting on its own as it can provide an important test of QCD and improve our understanding of the dynamics of the $g \to b\bar{b}$ splitting.